YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 To Invoke and Exit LKE
 +++++++++++++++++++++++++++++

-YottaDB installation procedure places the LKE utility package in a directory specified by the environment variable gtm_dist.
+YottaDB installation procedure places the LKE utility package in a directory specified by the environment variable ydb_dist.

-LKE requires that the environment variable gtmgbldir be defined.
+LKE requires that the environment variable ydb_gbldir be defined.

 Invoke LKE using the following command at the shell prompt.
 If this does not work, consult your system manager to investigate setup and file access issues.

 .. parsed-literal::
-   $gtm_dist/lke LKE>
+   $ydb_dist/lke LKE>

 .. note::
    Always run LKE on the node where the lock is held.